 The problem is a lack of evidence.
 But that doesn’t mean no evidence exists.

-In a study last year, researchers said they discovered differences in white brain matter in children with SPD.
+In last year, researchers said they discovered differences in white brain matter in children with SPD.

 This year, there were three studies that focused on emerging treatment options.

 One involved the use of video games to promote better attention skills.

 Another looked into ways to enhance in children with SPD.

 A third investigated a to therapy.

 All this, however, still isn’t enough to provide widespread approval of SPD as a diagnosis.